Easter Bunny throws punches in Orlando brawl caught on video

 "The cops broke them up, they shook the hand of the guy in the bunny suit and let him go," said Manes, 28.
 "He was just partying, enjoying his Easter Sunday."

-Orlando police spokesman Sgt.
-David Baker confirmed the fight happened at about 10:30 p.m. and that no one was arrested.
+Sgt.
+David Baker, an Orlando police spokesman, confirmed that the fight happened at about 10:30 p.m. and that no one was arrested.